Fred Kummerow died at age 102 of arteriosclerosis, the disease that he had spent most of his life working to prevent.

 His Battle Against Trans Fats

 In 1957, Kummerow showed that the plaques in diseased arteries are filled with trans fats, which are manufactured from hydrogen-treated oils used in processed foods such as margarines, pastries and breakfast cereals (Science.
 1957; 126:698–699).
 He then showed that feeding trans fats to rats caused plaques to form in their arteries.
 Next he showed that removing trans fats from the rats’ diets reversed the plaques.
 He then convinced Walter Willett at Harvard to include trans fats in the landmark Nurses Study to show for the first time that trans fats are linked to heart attacks in humans.
 However, it took more than 30 years for scientists to accept his major breakthrough.
 Thirty-seven years later, in 1994, the Center for Science in the Public Interest petitioned the FDA to require trans-fat content of foods to be listed on their labels, and it took 12 more years (2006) for that law to be passed.
 In 2009, 97-year-old, Fred Kummerow petitioned the FDA to ban artificial trans fats altogether.
 In 2013 Kummerow sued the FDA and the U.S. Department of Health and Human Services to force them to ban partially-hydrogenated fats from all foods.
-On June 16, 2015, the FDA gave manufacturers three years to remove trans fats from prepared foods, and on June 18, 2018, it will become illegal to add trans fats to foods.
+On June 16, 2015, the FDA gave manufacturers three years to remove trans fats from prepared foods, and on June 18, 2018, trans fats were banned in the U.S. food supply.

 Oxidized LDL Cholesterol